Convert Callouts Interactively

 When to Use Interactive vs Batch Mode

-Use convert-callouts-interactive
+Use convert-callouts-interactive when:

 - Different code blocks need different formats